 - Uploading files to the Archaeology Branch APTS system.

 - Verifying data (spatial and otherwise) relating to archaeological assessment.

 - Planning, coordinating, and participating in fieldwork logistics and activities.

-- Representing the Company and interacting with First Nations, clients, the general public, First Nations community members, officials, and contractors.
+- Representing the Company and interacting with First Nations, clients, the public, First Nations community members, officials, and contractors.